-- 8. In determining the nature and extent of [political and] constitutional change, the issues of self-determination and consent will be crucial.
-The Forum believes that in this respect the following principles and requirements should apply: - It is for the people of Ireland alone, North and South, to determine their own future by agreement and consent.
-[While it is a view shared by a majority of the people of this island, though not by all its people, that the Irish people as a whole have a right to national self-determination, the exercise of self-determination is a matter for agreement between the people of Ireland.]
-While there [continues to be] (is) disagreement on how the principle of self-determination is to be exercised, a substantial consensus has developed, as indicated in paragraph (j) in "Present Realities" above, around the approach reflected in the agreed position of the British and Irish Governments, viz: the British Government recognise that it is for the people of Ireland alone, by agreement between the two parts respectively and without external impediment, to exercise their right of self-determination on the basis of consent, freely and concurrently given, North and South, to bring about a united Ireland, if that is their wish; the Irish Government accept that the democratic right of self-determination by the people of Ireland as a whole must be achieved and exercised with and subject to the agreement and consent of a majority of the people of Northern Ireland. - Full account must be taken of the realities (a) that Northern Ireland's current constitutional status reflects and relies upon the present wish of a majority of its people and (b) that nationalists' support for the above approach to the principle of consent does not imply that the existing status of Northern Ireland commands their consent. - Securing agreement on how the right of self-determination is to be exercised in a way which can earn and enjoy the allegiance of the different traditions on the island will be a core task of the comprehensive talks process described in paragraph 5 above.
-The agreed outcome of this process of comprehensive negotiations and democratic ratification North and South will represent [a valid] (the full) and legitimate exercise by the people of Ireland as a whole of their right to self-determination. - 9.
+In determining the nature and extent of constitutional change, the issues of selfdetermination and consent will be crucial.
+The Forum believes that in this respect the following principles and requirements should apply:

+- It is for the people of Ireland alone, North and South, to determine their own future by agreement and consent.
+While there is disagreement on how the principle of self-determination is to be exercised, a substantial consensus has developed, as indicated in paragraph (j) in "Present Realities" above, around the approach reflected in the agreed position of the British and Irish Governments, viz: the British Government recognise that it is for the people of Ireland alone, by agreement between the two parts respectively and without external impediment, to exercise their right of self-determination on the basis of consent, freely and concurrently given, North and South, to bring about a united Ireland, if that is their wish; the Irish Government accept that the democratic right of selfdetermination by the people of Ireland as a whole must be achieved and exercised with and subject to the agreement and consent of a majority of the people of Northern Ireland. - Full account must be taken of the realities (a) that Northern Ireland's current constitutional status reflects and relies upon the present wish of a majority of its people and (b) that nationalists' support for the above approach to the principle of consent does not imply that the existing status of Northern Ireland commands their consent. - Securing agreement on how the right of self-determination is to be exercised in a way which can earn and enjoy the allegiance of the different traditions on the island will be a core task of the comprehensive talks process described in paragi ph 5 above.
+The agreed outcome of this process of comprehensive negotiations and democratic ratification North and South will represent the full and legitimate exercise by the people of Ireland as a whole of their right to selfdetermination.

 Agreed arrangements based on a new and balanced constitutional accommodation must reflect the reality of diverse aspirations, reconcile as fully as possible the rights of both major traditions, and promote co-operation between them.
 They must even-handedly afford both traditions parity of esteem and equality of treatment in all spheres.
-They must enhance and facilitate the development of a truly pluralist ethos [on the island of Ireland] (both North and South).
+They must enhance and facilitate the development of a truly pluralist ethos both North and South.

 While the central requirement of a lasting settlement is the forging of an accommodation between the two major traditions, the construction of new arrangements and structures must, against the foregoing background, take due account also of the position of the minority of people, particularly in Northern Ireland, who define their identity in terms which are not reflected by either of those traditions.